kaibakker/software_evolution/README.md

 From this matrix, we compute a similarity value of the two methods, using a quick and dirty version of the [Hungarian algorithm](http://en.wikipedia.org/wiki/Hungarian_algorithm).

 ### Clone classes
 We consider methods to be in the same clone class if their similarity score is 1.0, i.e. the same counts on all variables.
-For any other similarity, clone classes are not well defined, a similarity less than 1.0 is not an equivalence relation.
+For any other similarity, clone classes are not well defined, since a similarity less than 1.0 is not an equivalence relation.

 ## Examples of clones
 The following functions are all considered clones to the above `sumOfSquares` function.